tdzungnguyen/scu/README.md

 Excute the built .jar file with the main class SCUProvo

 ## Publications
 * Mirela Riveni, Tien-Dung Nguyen, Mehmet S. Aktas and Schahram Dustdar.
-"Application of Provenance in Social Computing: A Case Study" Submitted to Concurrency and Computation: Practice and Experience, 2018.
+"Application of Provenance in Social Computing: A Case Study" submitted to Concurrency and Computation: Practice and Experience, 2018.

 ## License
 GNU General Public License